 Heat oven to 350 F. Scoop cookie dough onto parchment-lined baking sheets.
 Tamp down with the bottom of a flour-dusted glass.

 Bake until cookies are golden brown, about 20 to 25 minutes.
 Cool cookies on the baking sheets..

 Dust with confectioners' sugar, if desired.
 Store in an airtight container.

 - Canned poppy seed filling is available in markets in Eastern Europe, but the best flavor is achieved by grinding one’s own in a grinder specially made for poppy seeds.

 In Eastern Europe, poppy seeds appear in everything from sweet to savory foods.
 The tiny seeds, representing coins, are a symbol of wealth and, as such, figure prominently at Christmastime and New Year's expressing hoped-for prosperity in the coming year.

-Eastern Europeans like to sprinkle whole poppy seeds on breads, rolls and cookies, and in salad dressings, but more often than not, they are ground or crushed to release their flavor in a special grinder or in a ridged bowl with a tool known as a makutra in Poland, and used in pastries or with buttered noodles.
+Eastern Europeans like to sprinkle whole poppy seeds on breads, rolls, cookies, and in salad dressings, but more often than not, they are ground or crushed to release their flavor in a special grinder or in a ridged bowl with a tool known as a makutra in Poland then used in pastries or with buttered noodles.